 Consider partnering with a third-party expert, such as an EOR, to source work agreements with critical clauses or their legal alternatives that are enforceable in specific jurisdictions.

-Or get in touch with Velocity Global to learn how we help organizations hire, pay, and support talent in more than 185 countries.
+Get in touch to learn how we help organizations quickly and compliantly hire, pay, and support talent in more than 185 countries.